cardano-in-oceania/cardano-in-oceania.github.io/pages/how.md

 title: How?
 permalink: /how/
 ---
-# How are we going to implement and verify?
+# Implementation: How will we achieve our objectives?

 <div class="section" markdown="1">